-As a 4th grader, Colin Kaepernick wrote a letter predicting his future—and got it spot on.
+As a 4th grader, Colin Kaepernick wrote a letter predicting his future—and got it spot-on.
 The elementary student said he’d be somewhere between 6 feet and 6 foot 4 (he’s now 6 feet, 4 inches tall) and because he was a “good athelet” at that point, he figured he’d play pro football for either the San Francisco 49ers or Green Bay Packers, “even if they aren’t good in seven years.”
 Fast-forward to 2011, and Kaepernick was drafted to the 49ers.
 The next year, he would become a starting quarterback.

 Advent of social media

 Bill Gates published Business @ the Speed of Thought: Succeeding in the Digital Economy in 1999.
 (For context, that’s just a year after Google hit the World Wide Web.)
 Even though household Internet use was still in its infancy, Gates had some pretty spot-on predictions for its future.
 Some of the most accurate: “Private websites for your friends and family will be common, allowing you to chat and plan for events” (Facebook); “Devices will have smart advertising.
 They will know your purchasing trends, and will display advertisements that are tailored toward your preferences” (those ads you keep seeing the shoes you were just looking at); “People looking for work will be able to find employment opportunities online by declaring their interest, needs, and specialized skills” (LinkedIn).
 We knew Gates is a forward thinker, but this is startling.
-Not that even those will last forever; here are obsolete inventions everyone thought would last forever.

 Mark Twain’s death